-On top of the replacement of cremators at Diamond Hill Crematorium, we are planning for the provision of 7 coffin/skeletal cremators at the Wo Hop Shek Crematorium and reprovisioning of 9 cremators at Cape Collinson Crematorium.
+On top of the replacement of cremators at Diamond Hill Crematorium, we are initially planning for the provision/reprovisioning of new cremators at the Wo Hop Shek Crematorium and reprovisioning of 10 cremators at Cape Collinson Crematorium.
 We will adopt technologies that will increase cremation efficiency and minimize impact on the environment.